 The takeaway here is that these companies are building products.
 They are internal products, but products nonetheless.
-Despite all the hype around smart homes or wearables, industrial applications for process optimization is the biggest area where IoT is making a difference today, and it can be a great opportunity for you to get started in the IoT world.
+Despite all the hype around smart homes or wearables, industrial applications for process optimization is the most significant area where IoT is making a difference today, and it can be an excellent opportunity for you to get started in the IoT world.

 Notice that the three types of companies are depicted in a Venn diagram above.
 The reason is that there’s a lot of overlap between the three types.
 In the IoT world, many product companies offer services.
 Many professional services companies build internal products.
 And some industrial companies develop products for internal use and to sell to others.

 These blurry boundaries add complexity, but also provide a great opportunity for Product Managers to expand our horizons and learn the big picture of how complex product ecosystems work.